publiccodenet/about/activities/live-streaming/index.md

 2. Format: Two different formats: one for codebases, one for the Foundation.
 For the codebases it is an interview made by two codebase stewards - ideally the community ones - with someone relevant from a codebase.
 For the Foundation, the format is a conversation between two persons from the foundation.
 This can be theoretical, about ideas and principles or about news.
 3. Language: English.
 4. Script: We get several questions ready before each episode.
 This builds familiarity with our approach and can also reveal similarities and differences between codebases.
-5. Lenght and schedule: Minimum 20 minute livestream during business hours - starting at 14.00 UTC.
+5. Length and schedule: Minimum 20 minute livestream during business hours - starting at 14.00 UTC.
 Promise that the podcast will be live by close of business the next day.
 Aim to hold this on Tuesdays.

 ### Guest selection criteria